 Mission and History

 The beginnings of UUCSH were in 1996 when Somerset County was identified by the UUA as an area that could support its own UU congregation.
 The congregation was part of a UUA program that “planted” congregations in certain areas around the country.

-The Unitarian Universalist Congregation of Somerset Hills was officially started in 1997 with Reverend Craig Hirshberg hired as our Organizing Minister.
+The Unitarian Universalist Congregation of Somerset Hills officially started in 1997 with Reverend Craig Hirshberg hired as our Organizing Minister.
 We rented office space in Pluckemin, and services were held at the Raritan Valley Community College starting in the fall of 1997.
 We were known as a “church in a box” because we carried everything we needed for worship, religious education, and coffee hour in a van to the college every Sunday.

 In 2010, after years of searching for an appropriate property, we purchased a building from First Church of Christ, Scientist congregation in Somerville, NJ.
-Members, friends and contractors put in hundreds of hours of work to do minor renovations and repairs, replace ceiling tiles, paint, organize new spaces, spiff up the yard, tune the piano, and make a host of aesthetic changes to suit our needs and worship style.
+Members, friends, and contractors put in hundreds of hours of work to do minor renovations and repairs, replace ceiling tiles, paint, organize new spaces, spiff up the yard, tune the piano, and make a host of aesthetic changes to suit our needs and worship style.
 We started using the building in 2011 but still had some work to make it accessible to all.
-After renovating the building to add ramps and an elevator, the building was dedicated in May of 2015.
+After we renovated the building to add ramps and an elevator, the building was dedicated in May 2015.

 In 2017, we celebrated the 20th anniversary of our congregation.
 We continue to work towards our mission to Explore Spirituality, Engage Community, and Transform the World!

 - Rev. Craig Hirshberg, founding minister and Minister Emerita (awarded in 2011)